viktorsapozhok/fastapi-services-oauth2/README.md

 ```

 Package `backend` provides database session manager and configs.
 In case, application
-communicates not only with database, but also uses other backends (e.g. other API),
+communicates not only with database, but also with other backends (e.g. other API),
-the clients can be placed in `backend`.
+the corresponding clients can be placed in `backend`.

 Module `cli` provides command-line functionality related to API services but not required
 access through API endpoints.
-It's focused on the tasks that need to be done manually.
+It's main focus is to complete tasks that need to be done
+manually or by scheduler.
 For instance, create a new user and store its hashed data in database.

+Module `main` represents FastAPI entry point and initiates `app` object (instance of `FastAPI` class).
+This `app` is referred by server when running `uvicorn main:app` command.